wilfredmulenga/GADS-project-phase/README.md

 folder contains screenshots of the confirmation email sent from Qwiklabs about the completion of a lab.
 I used the
 (gcloud reference)[https://cloud.google.com/sdk/gcloud/reference] to find the description of the gcloud commands.

-31/08/2020
--  I did the lab on Google Cloud Fundamentals: Getting Started with Cloud Marketplace.
-In this lab, I got to deploy a LAMP stack to a Compute Engine instance.

-01/09/2020
--  I did the lab on Creating Virtual Machines.
+## Lab: Creating Virtual Machines
  In this lab, I learnt how to create several standard and advanced VMs.

 To build what I built in the lab using the command line:
  Task 1: Creating a utility VM
  ```